Change Users' Passwords

 To configure WordPress OAuth2 connections, you will need to register Auth0 with the WordPress Developer Portal.

-1. Log In to the Developer Portal
+1. Log in to the Developer Portal

 Go to the WordPress Developer Portal, and log in with your WordPress credentials.
 Select My Apps from the top menu.

-2. Provide Your Auth0 Client Information.
+2. Provide Your Auth0 Application Information.

 If you have not already registered your application with Wordpress, click Create New Application: